jessbealey88/CV/README.md

 #### Makers Academy (April 2023 to July 2023)
 - Ruby, Git, TDD

-#### Leeds Metropolitan University (start_date to end_date)
+#### Leeds Metropolitan University (September 2008 to June 2011)

 - BA(Hons) Fine Art
 - 2:2
 - Aside from giving me my creative flair, this is where I started to hone my communication and team work skills, all the group crits, presentations and exhibitions were the ideal environments to learn group organization, and to be able to give and recieve constructive criticism.

-#### Fitness Industry Education
+#### Fitness Industry Education (September 2015 to January 2016)

 - REPS Level 3 Certificate in Personal Training
 - My time as a PT was quite brief, but definitely gave me a push to develop my communication and leadership skills further.
-Training beginners to a confident level meant being able to break down complicated or scientific concepts and explain them in a simple way, whilst keeping them motivated and engaged throughout a challenging workout.
+Training beginners to a confident level meant being able to break down complicated or scientific concepts and explain them in a simple way, whilst keeping the client motivated and engaged throughout a challenging workout.

 ## Hobbies